Learn about Medicare options and how to choose the best Montana Medicare Advantage plan for your needs

 Quick facts about Medicare Advantage plans in Montana

 As we mentioned above, Medicare Advantage plans vary widely.
 Plan availability also varies between counties.
-That said, the quick facts below will give you a good idea of what the Medicare Advantage landscape is like in Montana.
+That said, the quick facts below will give you a good idea of what the Medicare Advantage landscape looks like in Montana.

-• Lincoln County has the highest Medicare Advantage enrollment rate in the state, at 45%.
+Lincoln County has the highest Medicare Advantage enrollment rate in the state, at 45%.

 Overview of Medicare Advantage